samuelshix/portfolio-snapshot/README.md

 run `npm i` from both `frontend/` and `backend/` directories to install dependencies.

 run `npm start` to start both frontend and backend.

+run `npm test` to run tests

+### Debug Mode

+Open debugger in VSCode and select `Run Script: test` in the run configuration drop down.